Laguna-Wallet/laguna-extension/readme.md

 1. Install all necessary dependencies by running `yarn setup`
 2. Rename `.env.sample` to `.env` and provide your Subscan and OnFinality API keys
-3. Rename `src/popup/.env.sample` to `src/popup/.env` and provide your Sbscan and OnFinality API keys
+3. Rename `src/popup/.env.sample` to `src/popup/.env` and provide your Subscan and OnFinality API keys

 **To build the extension:**